 ##Charts

-The primary method for maximizing algorithmic capability for the charts is to perform as much data processing as possible outside of the server and ui before passing the required dataframe into the server.
-As discussed in Section 2, the raw data was processed into one tidy dataset before import into the shiny app.
+The primary method for maximizing algorithmic capability for the charts is to maximize data processing to outside of the server and ui before passing the required dataframe into the server.
+As discussed in Section 2, the raw data was processed into a single tidy dataset before import into the shiny app.
 From this master dataset, eight unique datasets were developed.
-Each of these datasets was processed for specific use one or two charts.
-These datasets were then imported into the server as reactive values, and then further used in the designate chart with the only processing in the server being filtering via year and/or state.
+Each of these datasets was processed for a specific use in one or two charts.
+These specific datasets were imported into the server as reactive values.
+The only processing taking place in the server is filtering via year and/or state.
 If the full processing of the dataset occurred in the server, this would encompass many additional actions, including a join.
-As app is scaled up, those actions, and particularly those joins, could be costly.
+As the app is scaled up, those actions, particularly the joins, could be computationally costly.

 #Insert Code#

-A benefit of having the charts broken out onto separate tabs is that only the chart visible to the user active.
+A benefit of having the charts broken out onto separate tabs is that only the charts visible to the user are active.
 See the screenshot below of the reactlog record of the operation of the app, with Total tab selected.
 There are two reactive expression expressions active, one grabbing the dataframe to input into the map (observe({ EIA_923_SE…}), and the other grabbing the dataframe input into the visible chart on the Total tab (output$net_gen_stacked_bar).
-The reactive expressions to grab input into the other charts are not active.
+The reactive expressions used for input into the charts not visible are not active.

 As an additional note, the stacked bar chart was the slowest output within the app, based on the profvis analysis.
 A select screenshot of the profvis test is found in Appendix, Section 3.